navkar/Predictions/README.md

 * Possibility of earthquake/landslides resulting in mass deaths
 * Possibility of some national security related incidents.
 * Possibility of Tsunami.
-* Covid related sudden death are also possible
+* Covid related sudden deaths are also possible

 ### India (January 2024-2025)

-* India slowly rising to super power status.
+* India slowly rising to **super power status**.
 * **Spirituality movement** starting in India.
   - Someone like `Vivekananda` or `Bhagat Singh` will be born and shall be lead the spirituality movement.
+  - Meditation/'Awakening beings' movement will start in India.
+(Rig Veda references)
 * India shall be renamed to `Bharath`.
 * Significant possibility of India becoming vegetarian only (completely meat free)
-  - Lot of products with fake meat shall be in vogue
+  - Lot of products with fake meat shall be in vogue.
 * Re-evaluation of non-hindu religions in India.
 People will question non-hindu religions!
 * Meditation will be part of school education medium.
 * Teachers will be high demand and have more value.